nickmiller-iit/SoybeanLooper/AnalysisNotes.md

 ### Initial data QC.

 Ran fastqc 0.11.7 on the two raw data files.
 Total number of read pairs is 28,001,390.
 Overall, the data look decent.
 Theere is as usual, both a decline in mean quality score and an increase in variance in quality score toward the end of the reads.
 Fastqc does not find any adaptor sequences.
-There is one overrepresented sequence in the read 2 data, but not iditifiable source, and it is found in 0.19% of reads.
+There is one overrepresented sequence in the read 2 data, but not identifiable source, and it is found in 0.19% of reads.

 Conclusion - we are in good shape, but we will want to do some quality-trimming before attempting assembly.

+### Quality trimming and adaptor clipping

+Used trimmomatic to trim low quality sequence.
+Also ran an adaptor clipping step.
+No evidence of adaptor contamination, but it can't hurt!